evgenvl1285-spec/github-ospo/README.md

 ### License

-This repo is licensed under MIT for code and CC BY-SA 4.0 for documentation.
+This repo is licensed under MIT for code and CC BY-SA 4.0 for documentation.This repo is licensed under MIT for code and CC BY-SA 4.0 for documentation.